-Real talk about quitting smoking — cravings, triggers, and making it stick.
+Real talk about quitting nicotine — cigarettes, vapes, pouches — cravings, triggers, and making it stick.

 The good stuff starts almost immediately — and almost none of it is visible.
 What your body actually does after your last cigarette, hour by hour and year by year.